 This post may contain affiliate links, meaning I get a commission if you decide to purchase something through the links, at no additional cost to you.
 Read my Affiliate Disclosure.

-What is Checkpoint Charlie?
+What was Checkpoint Charlie?

 Checkpoint Charlie was the most famous crossing point between East and West Berlin during the Cold War, symbolizing the division between communist and capitalist ideologies.